 THE ART OF COOKING

-Some classes are coupled with a visit to the local market, where you’ll be guided through the ample choice of produce offered on the many stands, and you’ll learn how to recognize quality and freshness at first glance and touch.
-An Italian open air market is always colorful and vivacious and so are its vendors.
+Some classes are coupled with a visit to the local market, where you’ll be guided through the ample choice of products offered on the many stands, and you’ll learn how to recognize quality and freshness at first glance and touch.
+An Italian open-air market is always colorful and vivacious and so are its vendors.
 It is an entire experience not to be missed.
-Learn to cook authentic Italian food, savor culture and traditions.
-You’ll mingle with other people, share some dough and a laugh.
+Learn to cook authentic Italian food, and savor culture and traditions.
+You’ll mingle with other people, share some dough, and laugh.

 Nicoletta Lucia Paganucci